Voters who do not speak English can get help for voting.

 Will I get assistance in the polling place?

-There are currently three counties in Pennsylvania should provide assistance in Spanish:
+There are currently three counties in Pennsylvania should provide voting materials and assistance in Spanish:

 - Berks County